Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 So the "good news" that it was actually a link failure or the node is up again travels just as fast through the network.

 Since in the case of a failure no node will believe an update without direct knowledge of the nodes' continuing or regained liveness, count to infinity cannot occur.
 All old routing information that potentially is no longer feasible is discarded.
 The best path to the node is discovered as soon as the remaining neighbors hear about the failure through the triggerd updates and the best remaining path is propagated with the speed of triggered updates as well.

-TODO: infinity value vs bit, which one is it? -> value is better, it already exists in the originial RIP2.

 # Example